fannydai/Jotto.cloud/README.md

 ### NOTES
 * comment out hashing password (sean)
 * change background (dark/neutral color) - sean

-* add navigation - jeffrey
+* add navigation Background - jeffrey
-* home(logo) play results	log out
+* home(logo) play results	log out - format of the nav bar

 * home page(about) & add how to play - jeffrey
 * change css of buttons - so it's all the same css - jeffrey
 * add arrows to show games - jeffrey

 * check to make sure that game is working - Joel
 	* Check win first round
 	* Check if user enters the same word twice
 	* Check for all upper/lower/mixed
 	* After bot/winner wins, the results page should have the last word that was guessed
+	* log out.
+Use a different user.
+Play a game.
+Log into another user.
+Check to make sure the result is from that user.